aws-samples/aws-marketplace-metered-container-product/README.md

 The application consists of two code files.
 One file, **api.py**, is a sample REST API that would simulate the product you would like to offer in AWS Marketplace.
 The second file, **marketplace.py**, is the AWS Marketplace Metering Service integration module.
 By encapsulating the entire AWS Marketplace integration into a single module, your product won’t require major changes to be published in AWS Marketplace.
 The integration module uses an injected storage object, so swapping the underlying persistence layer doesn’t require any modification on the integration component in itself.
 Your new storage class only has to extend the **AbstractDimensionsStorage** abstract class.

 The sample application charges by the number of calls done to the method in the /mcp/my-product-method path.
 This is defined as a [dimension](https://docs.aws.amazon.com/marketplace/latest/userguide/pricing-container-products.html).
 In case you would like to charge for multiple dimensions, you only have to define them as configuration.
-The Marketplace integration and storage objects work with multiple dimensions without any additional modification.
+The AWS Marketplace integration and storage objects work with multiple dimensions without any additional modification.

 We recommend sending metering information on an hourly basis.
 You should also define how you would like your product to behave in case of a communication problem with the metering service.
 My sample product has two time periods defined.
-If the application fails to send the metering information after the first-time period, a warning message is displayed so the buyers can react and fix the problem.
+If the application fails to send the metering information after the first time period, a warning message is displayed so the buyers can react and fix the problem.
 If the problem is not fixed and the application continues to fail sending metering information after the second time period, the application stops working.

 ## Walkthrough

-To get the sample product working you need to go through the following steps:
+To get the sample product working, you must complete the following steps:

 1. Prerequisites
 2. Create and configure an AWS Cloud9 Instance